aguywhosaguy/pilot-lua/LifeSensor.md

 A device which senses life in a region.
-Is used to get the players and their positions in the local region.
+It is used to get players and their positions in the local region.

 ## Table of contents